Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - Commercial rates – payable in the case of non-residential property and dependent on the ‘rateable valuation’ of the property which is determined by the local authority.

-- Water charges – payable in the case of both residential and non-residential properties and dependent on water usage.
+- Water charges – payable in the case of non-residential properties and dependent on water usage.

 Transfer of title